Financial Survey: GD Culture Group (NASDAQ:GDC) & Code Chain New Continent (NASDAQ:CCNC)

 Code Chain New Continent has higher revenue and earnings than GD Culture Group.

-This is a summary of current ratings for GD Culture Group and Code Chain New Continent, as reported by MarketBeat.com.
+This is a summary of recent ratings for GD Culture Group and Code Chain New Continent, as reported by MarketBeat.com.

 |Sell Ratings